gh4rib/pqpg/README.md

 * **Inputs:** 1.
 The path to your private folder (e.g., `./keys_alice/private`).
 2. The path to the recipient's public folder (e.g., `./keys_bob/public`).
 3. The path to the target file (e.g., `payload.txt`).
+* **Behind the Scenes:** The engine dynamically binds the instantaneous Unix execution timestamp straight into the packet layout before mapping signatures.
 * **Output:** An encrypted, cryptographically signed, ASCII-armored file named `outbox_msg.asc`.

 ### 4. Decrypt & Verify a File (Receive)